-For a trust to be valid and enforceable, it must be funded with trust assets.
-There is no limit as to the type of assets placed in a trust.
+A trust must be funded with trust assets to be valid and enforceable.
+There is no limit on the type of assets placed in a trust.
 A trust can be funded with a variety of assets.
 A trust can be funded with real property, such as residential houses, commercial property, rental property, and unimproved land.
 It can be funded with tangible personal property such as jewelry, clothing, household furniture, fixtures, chinaware, silver, photos, artwork, books, boats, vehicles, electronic equipment, musical instruments, artifacts relating to my hobbies, and all other tangible articles of personal property owned by the grantor or later acquired.
-The trust can be funded with intangible property rights, such as copyrights, trademarks, trade secrets, patents, and/or rights of publicity.
-Additionally, financial assets housed in a bank, credit union, brokerage house, or other financial institution, such as stocks, bonds, CDs, and/or cryptocurrency may also be funded into a trust.
+The trust can be funded with intangible property rights, such as copyrights, trademarks, trade secrets, patents, and/or publicity rights.
+Financial assets in a bank, credit union, brokerage house, or other financial institution, such as stocks, bonds, CDs, and/or cryptocurrency, may also be funded into a trust.

 Consider creating an initial inventory of your trust assets.
 You can always add to you but start the process now.
-It will make it easier for you and help your attorney when the time comes to prepare an estate plan.
+It will make it easier for you and help your attorney when preparing an estate plan.

 Additional Benefits of a Complete Inventory

-Having an inventory of your trust assets helps your loved ones understand their next steps with regard to taking control of your property.
+An inventory of your trust assets helps your loved ones understand their next steps concerning taking control of your property.
 They know what to look for and where to find those assets.
 Certain items and accounts, such as the following, may be distributed according to the unique legal aspects of that type of property:

-- Some financial institutions permit the use of pay on death accounts (POD).
+- Some financial institutions permit pay-on-death accounts (POD).
 Here you designate who gets your money outright.
 The named beneficiary is paid directly.

 - Accounts and property titled in the name of a trust can be distributed outside of probate according to the terms of the trust agreement.

-- Retirement accounts usually require the listed beneficiaries to file a claim with the account custodian before the account will be paid out.
+- Retirement accounts usually require the listed beneficiaries to file a claim with the account custodian before the account is paid out.
 Probate courts and trusts usually have no control over retirement accounts.

 - Vehicles will typically need to be transferred through the local department of motor vehicles, which requires an affidavit along with a death certificate and the physical car title.

-- Some high-value personal property e.g., jewelry, antiques, furniture, art collections may be subject to probate, unless they are transferred into a trust before death.
+- Some high-value personal property, e.g., jewelry, antiques, furniture, and art collections, may be subject to probate unless transferred into a trust before death.

 What to Do with Your Inventory Once Created

-After creating your inventory, make sure to store a copy where your loved ones will be able to easily find it should something happen to you.
+After creating your inventory, make sure to store a copy where your loved ones will be able to find it should something happen to you easily.
 Consider the following locations: